Shronis/IS-601Website/README2.md

  **4.Page 1**

    **1.Page Title**

     *KidsGuideToInternetHistory.com*

    **2.Description**

    The landing page for the website, on top it has buttons that lead to pages for support, FAQ, and a search bar.
 In the center of the page has the hero message as well as a button to enter the website and at the bottom of the page is quick links to articles within the website

+   **3.Key Words**

+   Educational, Kisd, Internet, History, Computer, Website, Google, Yahoo, Amazon, Napster, Science.

+   **4.Format**
+    The website will use the Z format